 - That being said, Gore believes that not only is climate change man-made, but it’s incredibly dangerous and potentially catastrophic.
 In short, according to Gore, if we don’t take care of our world and try to reverse the problems we’ve already caused, we could end up making things that much worse and we could end up destroying the only world that we have to live in.

-- Gore believes in a contentious theory that scientists still argue over that hurricanes have increased in frequency and impact because of global warming.
+- Gore believes in a contentious theory that scientists still argue that hurricanes have increased in frequency and impact because of global warming.
 While some scientists do agree, there certainly is not a consensus so it is hard to figure out what the true answer is in this regard.

 - Gore believes that it’s important to educate the public and present public policy that is going to be able to help people better understand what is going on.
 On top of this, he also believes that everyone can play a role in helping to prevent this from becoming an even larger problem in the future, and many people have jumped on that bandwagon in order to make sure that they can help the world in their own little way.